A Slightly Different Photo Puzzle

 2. Crafting tip: Puzzle Pieces as a Creative Frame for a Great Photo

 Here you’ll fashion a picture frame from your photo puzzle.
 Inside the frame there will then be room for a photo or graphic.
 You will need a simple picture frame, a photo puzzle, and craft glue.

 For your puzzle, preferably find a picture with a lot of tiny details: flowers, buttons, and other tiny objects fit beautifully.
 Avoid photos of people or large objects with few contrasting colors.

-Depending on the size you want your frame, design and order a small (50 pieces) or large (196 pieces) photo puzzle.
+Depending on how big you want your frame to be, you can choose between a 50-, 196-, 500-, 1000-, or even a 1500-piece puzzle.
 The smaller puzzle will suffice for frames up to 20x30 cm, and this also easily permits the design of two frames for a 10x15 cm or 13x18 cm picture.
 For larger frames, you naturally need more puzzle pieces.

 How to do it: